HOW WE OBTAIN AND USE PERSONAL DATA

 We aim to keep our information about our supporters and those who contact us accurate as possible.
 If a person wishes to access, review or change the information supplied to us, they can contact us as set out below.

+We are committed to safeguarding the privacy of personal information.
 To make enquiries in relation to this privacy notice, exercise any of the above rights, or to make a complaint about our use of your personal information, please write to: CARE, 53 Romney Street, London, SW1P 3RF

 If a person is not satisfied with the way we deal with any complaint in relation to the use of their personal information they may be able to refer their complaint to the relevant data protection regulator which in the UK is the Information Commissioner’s Office.